dhh1128/codecraft.co/don-kleinschnitz-stake.md

   - author: Daniel
     date: 2012-09-14 19:27:57
     comment: |
       Your point about pain is well taken.
 Putting a stake in the ground sometimes hurts.
 It can be disruptive.
-You should do it when you calculate that it's a net win--not thoughtlessly.
+You should do it when you calculate that it's a net win &mdash; not thoughtlessly.
 Although this particular principle was an obvious part of Don's style, I also saw him be thoughtful and deliberative on many occasions.
 That's a better choice if the human stakes are high and the pay-off for quick momentum is not especially compelling.

       I should probably add another caveat to my inaugural post about role models, admitting that none of the principles I want to highlight are <em>always</em> the right answer.
-Smart tradeoffs -- balance -- that's the eternal dance.
-Or, to borrow a phrase from another mentor I admire (you know who you are, but I won't let you remain anonymous forever... :-) -- "It depends." :-)
+Smart tradeoffs &mdash; balance &mdash; that's the eternal dance.
+Or, to borrow a phrase from another mentor I admire (you know who you are, but I won't let you remain anonymous forever... :-) &mdash; "It depends." :-)
   - author: Don
     date: 2012-09-15 10:05:24
     comment: |